-A previously unheard message from John F. Kennedy to the people of Ireland and a private message to friend Dot Tubridy has been uncovered in Co Meath.
+A previously unheard message from John F. Kennedy to the people of Ireland and a private message to his friend Dot Tubridy was uncovered in Co Meath.

-The recording was found by the Trim Tourism Network during the curation of the Dot Tubridy exhibition “Dear Dot” currently on view at the Trim Visitor Centre in Trim, Co Meath.
+The recording was found by the Trim Tourism Network during the curation of the Dot Tubridy exhibition “Dear Dot” in 2019.

 Dot Tubridy was a long-time family friend of the Kennedys and an unofficial Irish ambassador to the U.S.